SingularityLabs-ai/chatgpt-scientific-publications-extension/README.md

 * The Lancet: "https://www.thelancet.com/journals/*"
 * Proceedings of the National Academy of Sciences (PNAS): "https://www.pnas.org/doi/*"
 * New England Journal of Medicine (NEJM): "https://www.nejm.org/doi/"
+* JAMA: The Journal of the American Medical Association: "https://jamanetwork.com/journals/jama/*"

 (To be fixed:)